Sarat Saikia: Early life and education

 Saikia was born on 11 March 1948.
 His father's name was Durgeswar Saikia and his mother's name was Binaya Saikia.
-His father was a minister of Assam Government.
+His father was a minister in the Assam Government.
 He graduated from Dibrugarh University in 1972.

 Political life

 Saikia was elected as a member of the Assam Legislative Assembly in 2001 from Mahmora as an Indian National Congress candidate.
 He was elected again from Mahmora in 2006 and 2011.
 Later, he joined Bharatiya Janata Party.

 Personal life

 Saikia was married to Sewali Saikia on 5 May 1974.
 The couple had two children.

 Death

 Saikia died on 1 August 2019 at the age of 71.